glaunay/mongodet/README.md

 Finally, you can suppress a detergent by clicking on the button "Remove one" then select the line you want to delete.
 It is possible to manage the columns of the table.
 You can delete them by clicking first on the button "Manage column", then you choose the column you want to delete and confirm.
 You can also change a column name by clicking on the button "change a column name".
 Select the column you want to update and enter the new name you want, then confirm

-### Security

-For more security and to avoid loss of data, a backup system has been developped.
-It's main purpose is to make a copy of the database at it's current state everyday at the same hour (currently at 19.00, 19.10 and 19.20).
-Note that the application mustn't be off during this process.

 ## Additional programs